itsjafer/BigPiPEnergy/README.md

 It also works on iPhones that have used other tweaks to enable PiP (such as ipadify or ForceInPicture).

+Note: I've ONLY tested it on my iPhone X; the plan is to test this on an iPad Pro once the uncover jailbreak is released.

 ## How it was made

 This was only my second tweak so for any other beginners, I will outline the steps I took to reverse engineer the solution: